mohamed-ahmed-yousef/mohamed-ahmed-yousef/README.md

 ## About:

 - Final year student in computer and system engineering.
-- Currently interning in software engineering at Alx for 12 months.
+- Currently, work as a software engineer at Scicave.
 - Focused on expanding knowledge in frontend and backend development.
 - Actively enhancing problem-solving skills for effective contributions in software engineering.